astronomer/astronomer/README.md

 # The Astronomer Platform

-Astronomer is a commercial "Airflow as a Service" platform that runs on Kubernetes.
-Source code is made available for the benefit of our customers, if you'd like to use the platform [reach out for a license](https://www.astronomer.io/enterprise/) or try out [Astronomer Cloud](https://www.astronomer.io/cloud/).
+Astronomer makes it easy to run, monitor, and scale [Apache Airflow](https://github.com/apache/airflow) deployments in our cloud or yours.
+Source code is made available for the benefit of our customer base.

+If you'd like to explore our offerings, [start a 14-Day Trial on Astronomer Cloud](https://astronomer.io/trial/) and take a look at our [Getting Started Guide](https://www.astronomer.io/docs/getting-started/) to get spun up.
+If you're interested in hosting Astronomer in your own environment, you'll have a chance to indicate interest when filling out the trial form above.

 ## Architecture